On the Federal Investigation of Scott Ritter for Violation of the Foreign Agents Registration Act

 To the extent that the Foreign Agents Registration Act is applied against writers and commentators such as Scott Ritter, it appears to be in conflict with the First Amendment (“abridging the freedom of speech, or of the press”), especially when it is selectively applied.

 In this respect, it is noteworthy that American media figures who have worked closely with the Ukrainian government but did not register as foreign agents have evidently not been criminally investigated for violation of the Foreign Agents Registration Act.
-Such figures include Malcolm Nance, a public commentator who joined the Ukrainian Foreign Legion, Sarah Ashton-Cirillo, an American journalist who became a spokesperson for Ukraine’s armed forces, and Philip Itner, an American journalist who has taken up residence in Ukraine and toured the front with Russia, evidently under the protection of the Ukrainian government.
+Such figures include Malcolm Nance, a public commentator who joined the Ukrainian Foreign Legion, Sarah Ashton-Cirillo, an American journalist who became a spokesperson for Ukraine’s armed forces, and Philip Ittner, an American journalist who has taken up residence in Ukraine and toured the front with Russia, evidently under the protection of the Ukrainian government.

 I am not suggesting that any of the above-named persons should have been criminally investigated under the Foreign Agents Registration Act.
 Rather, I think that no one should be so investigated.